Our Best Paper Tips: Printing Techniques 101

 While your invitation wording and design hint at your wedding style, so does the printing process you choose—most notably, it conveys how formal your event will be.
 The way you choose to print will also have a big impact on your budget and, in part, dictate the paper type and the design.
 To help you choose a technique, read on for the rundown of all your options.

-What it looks like: The letters are raised on the front and indented on the back of the invite.
-Engraving is ideal for an ultra-formal affair (and has the price to match -- it's one of the most expensive printing methods).
+What it looks like: The letters are raised on the front and indented (the bruise) on the back of the invite.
+Engraving is ideal for an ultra-formal affair (and has the price to match—it's one of the most expensive printing methods).

 Paper pointers: Engraving generally works best on thick paper, like cotton fiber.
 (Flimsier stocks like parchment will break apart in the engraving process.)
 It's a great option if you're printing on colored paper, says Jessica Newfield of Dempsey & Carroll, a New York stationer known for engraving.

 What it looks like: It's virtually indistinguishable from engraving, except that the lettering is slightly shiny and the back of the invitation remains smooth.
 And like engraving, thermography has a formal look (only without the hefty price tag).

 Paper pointers: Cotton fiber is usually a good paper option.
 Stay away from pearlescent or shimmery paper with thermography, advises Kerry Amidon of Checkerboard, an online stationer.
 The shiny combination won't look good together and will be hard to read.

 Turnaround time: An order can be completed in just a few days, depending on the stationer.